 The feature store is a centralized and versioned catalog where everyone can engineer and store features along with their metadata and statistics, share them and reuse them, and analyze their impact on existing models.
 The feature store plugs seamlessly into the data ingestion, model training, model serving, and model monitoring components, eliminating significant development and operations overhead, and delivering exceptional performance.
-Users can simply collect a bunch of independent features into vectors, and use those from their jobs or real-time services.
+Users can simply group together independent features into vectors, and use those from their jobs or real-time services.
 Iguazio’s high performance engines take care of automatically joining and accurately computing the features.

 In this section

 In machine-learning scenarios, generating a new feature, called feature engineering, takes a tremendous amount of work.
 The same features must be used both for training, based on historical data, and for the model prediction based on the online or real-time data.
 This creates a significant additional engineering effort, and leads to model inaccuracy when the online and offline features do not match.
 Furthermore, monitoring solutions must be built to track features and results and send alerts of data or model drift.

 Consider a scenario in which you train a model and one of its features is a comparison of the current amount to the average amount spent during the last 3 months by the same person.
 Creating such a feature is easy when you have the full dataset in training, but in serving, this feature must be calculated in an online manner.
 The “brute-force” way to address this is to have an ML engineer create an online pipeline that reimplements all the feature calculations done in the offline process.
 This is not just time-consuming and error-prone, but very difficult to maintain over time, and results in a lengthy deployment time.
 This is exacerbated when having to deal with thousands of features with an increasing number of data engineers and data scientists that are creating and using the features.